galaxyproject/training-material/topics/climate/tutorials/ocean-variables/tutorial.md

 - How to use ODV collections?
 - How to create climatological estimates?
 objectives:
-- Deals with ODV collection with data orginating from Emodnet chemistry
+- Deals with ODV collection with data originating from Emodnet chemistry
-- Visualise ocean variables in order to study climate changes
+- Visualise ocean variables to study climate changes
 time_estimation: 1H
 key_points:
 - Manage ODV collection's data.